tzchen/lecture02-activities/README.md

-# 03-30 Activity demo code
+# Activity and Logging

-Code demoing Java GUIs with Swing, as well as Android activities, logging, and basic events.
+This repository contains code examples demonstrating Java GUIs with Swing, as well as Android Activities, Logging, and basic events.
+See the accompanying lecture notes ([Java](https://info448-s17.github.io/lecture-notes/swing-framework.html), [Android](https://info448-s17.github.io/lecture-notes/activities-and-logging.html)) for more details.